Polygyny in Islam: Countries that restrict polygyny

 Some countries, including India, Iran, Iraq, Bangladesh, Algeria, Lebanon, Morocco, Jordan, Pakistan and Kuwait, allow women to include a clause in Nikah Nama prohibiting polygyny in marriage contracts.
 Other countries, such as Iran and Pakistan, require that a man get permission to take a second wife from his first wife, and then show the court proof of his first wife's consent.

-Finally, countries such as Malaysia state that a man must get permission from both his wife and from the governmental religious authority in order to take a second.
+Finally, countries such as Malaysia state that a man must get permission from both his wife and from the state governmental religious authority trought sharia court in order to take a second.

 Although many countries have laws restricting or banning polygyny, it is still practiced illegally.
 It is difficult to enforce anti-polygyny laws and restrictions in countries with large rural populations.
 Furthermore, illegal polygyny often occurs in countries with poor social services as women rely on husbands to support them in these situations.

 One way that polygyny is still legally practiced in Iran today is through the practice of mut'a, a temporary contractual relationship based on the mutual consent of a man and a woman.
 Throughout the contracted time, the woman must remain exclusively faithful to the man, and in return he must provide for her financially.
 Although this practice is technically legal, it is very highly disputed.